SparklePigBang/cunt-soul/README.md

 Introduction
 ------------

 Cunt-Soul is an adaptation of Fuck Brains which is itself an adaptation of the popular game Shit Head; it can be played with up to 4 players (more if you use multiple decks).
 The objective of the game is to be the first to play all of your cards.
 The game is played with a full 54 card deck i.e. including 2 `Joker`s.
-In general you must follow a played card with a card of equal value or one of greater value, however, all cards have abilities that allow more or fewer options for playing cards.

 Setting up the game